Bozhi-Lyu/MLOpsProj/reports/README.md

 s232251

-s194274 was responsible for ensuring adherence to good coding practices as per PEP8 guidelines during the project, handling a portion of code development with appropriate documentation, and initiating the FastAPI deployment
+s194274 was responsible for ensuring adherence to good coding practices as per PEP8 guidelines during the project, handling a portion of code development with appropriate documentation, and initiating the FastAPI deployment.

 s230212 was in charge of POC model and configuration files, DVC, creating triggers, orchestrating training on vertex ai and serving model on cloud run, setting up telemetry and monitoring performance.